Complaints

 You might decide to complain to IGIS if you:

-- think you have been unfairly affected by the actions or decision of an intelligence agency
+- think you have been unfairly affected by the actions or decisions of the agency

-- consider that an intelligence agency has acted unlawfully, improperly or in a way that is not consistent with human rights
+- consider that the agency has acted unlawfully, improperly or in a way that is not consistent with human rights, or

 Sometimes people contact us to make a complaint about matters that are outside our jurisdiction or powers.
 In these cases, we will tell you if we cannot help and will try to refer you to the right complaint-handling body to assist you.